 I've blogged extensively about employee advocacy for many years and I've been in the driving seat when it comes to launching such a program within a complex multinational organisation.

-As a practitioner in this space, I can honestly say that the tool alone will limit the potential success that can be achieved through employee advocacy and training employees to use social media training.
+As a practitioner in this space, I can honestly say that the tool alone will limit the potential success that can be achieved through employee advocacy and training employees to use social media training and a social media policy.

 Protecting The Brand & Building Thought Leadership through training employees to use social media training